Frequently asked questions - OVHC

 OVHC is health cover that complies to a standard set by the Australian Department of Home Affairs (DoHA).
 It’s part of the requirements for a range of visas when coming to Australia.
-CHBS International Health offers affordable health cover to suit your budget and needs.
+CBHS International Health offers affordable health cover to suit your budget and needs.
 These products are only available to overseas workers of specific visa subclasses.

 This will depend on the type of cover you buy.
 Your certificate will tell you what cover you’ve bought.